Justis-Lamanna/rayscode/readme.md

 //prints three chars at the top of the stack
 ```

+Note: Reading followed by writing will *swap* the string!

 ### Infinity
 rays3c marks a special character, called the infinity character.
 This could be considered analogous to a null in a
 standard programming language, although takes on additional roles in rayscode.
 In the case of I/O, this marks that